failedxyz/easyctf/library/description.md

 Input: the integer, N (1<=N<=2^1024)

-Output: the number of ways you can place red-colored books and blue-colored books onto the bookshelf.
+Output: the number of ways you can place red-colored books and blue-colored books onto a N-column bookshelf.
 Since this number might be really big, output it mod 10^9+7.

 Example:
-Input: 3
+Input: 2

 Your valid bookshelf layouts are:
 ```